The anchor project

 I think these bridles were meant more for permanent mooring or in parts of the world where the anchoring depths were shallower/different.

-It's rare to still find online vendors that have excellent, personalized customer service like dbRopes.
+It’s rare to still find online vendors that have excellent, personalized customer service like dbRopes.
 I sent a couple of emails with questions, and they responded very quickly and thoroughly.
-The length I wanted wasn't available in their store, and I wanted black chafe protection.
+The length I wanted wasn’t available in their store, and I wanted black chafe protection.
 A few hours later, I got a link to my custom bridle, placed the order, and had it a week later!
-I see now that they have that bridle available online in their store.
+You can find their whole line of anchor snubbers here.

 The quality of the workmanship is excellent, the rope is very easy to handle and stretches an appropriate amount, and it fits my boat perfectly.
 It also wasn’t atrociously overpriced, and I would recommend anyone needing a bridle to check out their site.